top of page

 Of course, restrooms in these venues have their own swag.
 I couldn't pass on sharing this photo.
 Captured in the gents by Mr PWT.
 Would you share a cubicle with him?

 Ivy Asia's first-floor setting, looking across to St Paul's Cathedral, is one of its selling points.
-Another is its trendy decor, chilled atmosphere.
+Another is its on trend interiors, chilled atmosphere.
 The food saves it too, a good example of Asian fusion cuisine.

 And the bill, surprisingly, moderately priced and less Sexy Fish on your pocket.